kodustech/mask-ionic-3/README.md

 x = upper or lower case
 # = all characters
 telephone =  8 or 9 digits
-telephone = CPF or CNPJ
+document = CPF or CNPJ
 ```

 I would be happy with your contribution :)